yadejumobi/aitour26-BRK445-building-enterprise-ready-ai-agents-with-microsoft-foundry/session-delivery-resources/Demo/02/02_demo_userguide.md

 Demo highlights:

-- The solution runs on .NET using the Aspire orchestration and Semantic Kernel framework.
+-- The solution runs on .NET using the Aspire orchestration.
+The demo can be executed using different working modes (see `src/ZavaWorkingModes/WorkingMode.cs`) such as direct HTTP calls, LLM direct call, or Microsoft Agent Framework (MAF) deployments.
 [00:00:05 – 00:00:10]
 - Aspire provides a single entry point that connects components and business service endpoints to agents hosted in Microsoft Foundry.
 [00:00:18 – 00:00:25]
 - The demo focuses on the single-agent flow (analysis, reasoning, inventory matching) and how traces reveal internal processing steps.
 [00:00:27 – 00:00:41]
 - The front-end store (Sava Labs) demonstrates semantic search, embedding generation and vector search for queries such as "paint my room."
 [00:01:25 – 00:01:52]